jimbateson7/jamesbateson.co.uk/src/articles/adding-translations-to-an-eleventy-site.md

 permalink: /en/blog/
 ---
 ```

 There may be a nicer way of doing this, however, I couldn't think of how, as if placed in the root outside of the locale (en/es) folders, how would it be written into the correct folder with the correct permalink?
 Maybe something clever could be done with how it's handled in the Eleventy config, but this way it's nice and obvious for a minimal amount of repeated code.

 All of my reusable components and partials are at the top level, they are used by content from both languages.

 ## Data structure

 Some of the content I have that can be edited in the CMS writes to data (yaml) files, rather than to front matter.
 This also needs to be separated out in to a folder for English and Spanish.
+I'll be covering in the \[Decap CMS config section](#decap-config) how the files are referenced.

 Eleventy requires that the `/_data` folder is in the root of the `src` directory.
 Therefore it needs it's own locale directories within it, rather then being able to place it in the top level locale folders along with the content.